Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Radiogenomic analysis for LGG

 \subsection{Selection-aware pipeline with radiogenomic characteristics}

-The first stage of the integrative mining pipeline begins by identifying a set of promising pathways associated with the radiomic-based intermediary phenotypes.
-Our start point is solving \eqref{first:stage:Lasso} with the $143$ principal component scores across the $12$ groups of tumor voxels as responses, regressed against $1289$ pathways from the four pathway collections (Hallmark, KEGG, C4, and C6).
+The first step of the integrative selection pipeline identifies a set of promising pathways associated with the radiomic-based intermediary (imaging) outcomes.
+To this end, we solve \eqref{first:stage:Lasso} with the $143$ principal component scores across the $12$ groups of tumor voxels as responses, regressed against $1289$ pathways from the four pathway collections (Hallmark, KEGG, C4, and C6).
 The output of this step is a set of $369$ gene pathways, each of which is associated with one or more of the radiomic phenotypes.
-These are promising candidates setting up the second stage of our mining pipeline where associations with the outcome of interest are evaluated.
-Of these 369 pathways selected, the multiplicity of each pathway defined as the number of LASSO queries which selects this potential predictor, ranging $\sim 1-9$.
+Of these 369 pathways selected, we note that the multiplicity of each pathway, defined as the number of LASSO queries which selects this potential predictor, ranges between $ 1-9$.

-The second stage \eqref{second:stage:Lasso} deploys a randomized version of LASSO to partition the information within the data towards selecting a model, followed by reliably calibrating strengths of these selected associations.
-The penalty weights in the LASSO are set to be inversely proportional to the multiplicity of a pathway, in order to reflect an importance weight for that feature in terms of its association with the imaging scores.
-We select $15$ pathways from this second stage regression, the imaging informed set of explanatory variables representative of the variability in the clinical response.
-Setting $\bar{E}=E$ in \eqref{model:blackbox} and using the prior in \eqref{prior:beta}, and ultimately, relying upon the analytic formula for the corrected posterior in \eqref{reparam:map}, we obtain samples from the posterior adjusted precisely for selection bias.
-Inference for the adaptively determined parameters $\beta_E$ now enables effect size estimates corresponding to the $15$ reported pathways.
-In Figure \ref{fig:results} we showcase the bounds for $50\%, 80\%$ and $95\%$ credible intervals based on the MCMC samples for the $15$ reported pathways.
+Using the log-transformed values of overall survival times as our clinical outcome, the second step solves a randomized version of LASSO \eqref{second:stage:Lasso} to partition the information within our data towards selecting a model and ascertaining strengths of these selected associations.
+The penalty weights in the LASSO are set to be inversely proportional to the multiplicity of a pathway to reflect an importance weight for that feature in terms of its association with the imaging outcomes.
+We select $15$ pathways from this step; these pathways are the imaging informed explanatory variables associated with survival.
+Letting $\bar{E}=E$ in \eqref{model:blackbox} and using the prior in \eqref{prior:beta}, we use the optimization-based expressions for the selection-aware posterior to adjust for bias from the integrative selection pipeline.
+Inference for the adaptively determined parameters $\Beta_E$ gives us effect size estimates for the pathways indexed by $E$.
+In Figure \ref{fig:results} we showcase the bounds for $50\%, 80\%$ and $95\%$ credible intervals based on the MCMC samples for the $15$ selected pathways.